theAlinP/twitter-link-deobfuscator/README.md

 # Twitter Link Deobfuscator

-Reveals the real destinations of the links and Twitter Cards from tweets as well as from replies, which are usually concealed using shortened URLs.
+Reveals the original destinations of the links and Twitter Cards from tweets as well as from replies, but also the "Website" link and others, which are usually concealed using shortened URLs.

 Okay, okay.
 I know that "deobfuscator" is not a real word, but it seems like the right word to describe what the add-on does.
 Plus, if "obfuscator" is a real one, then I think "deobfuscator" deserves some consideration, too.